 4. The Director will make a decision on the disposition of the item in question, and will inform the cardholder in writing within thirty days.

-5. If the cardholder is not satisfied with the Director’s decision, he or she may appeal in writing to the Library Board of Trustees within two weeks.
+5. The cardholders may may appeal in writing to the Library Board of Trustees within two weeks if unsatisfied with the Director’s decision.

 By the date of the second regularly scheduled meeting following its receipt of the appeal, the Board of Trustees will: